-Ford's Environmental Quality Office is responsible for Ford's water policy and water commitments.
-Any engagements with regulatory agencies on rulemakings related to water use within our operations would be done by personnel within the Environmental Quality Office and thus consistency with the water policy and water commitments is assured.
+Ford's Environmental Quality Office (EQO) is responsible for Ford's water policy and water commitments.
+Any engagements with regulatory agencies on rulemakings related to water use within our operations would be done by personnel within EQO and thus consistency with the water policy and water commitments is assured.

 Ford also engages with external industry organizations such as the Automotive Industry Action Group (www,aiag.org) and Suppliers Partnership for the Environment (www.supplierspartnership.org), in an effort to share water best practices with other automotive manufacturers and suppliers.
-Environmental Quality Office personnel also support Ford's work with the Automotive Industry Action Group and Suppliers Partnership for the Environment, so consistency with water policy and water commitments is assured.
+EQO personnel also support Ford's work with the Automotive Industry Action Group and Suppliers Partnership for the Environment, so consistency with water policy and water commitments is assured.